-- 42. Eric "volunteered" for a second tour at Edgewood, which occurred from November to December 1958, during which period Eric was exposed to three or four rounds of chemical agents.
+- 45. Eric "volunteered" for a second tour at Edgewood, which occurred from November to December 1958, during which period Eric was exposed to three or four rounds of chemical agents.
 Although doing his best to be brave, Eric had no idea of what they were doing, and he did experience some fear and knee buckling.
 One such test was conducted by injecting a chemical substance intravenously in one arm while simultaneously withdrawing blood from the other arm.
-Exposure to DM ("Adamsite," an arsenic compound) caused him to fall to the floor vomiting. - 43.
+Exposure to DM ("Adamsite," an arsenic compound) caused him to fall to the floor vomiting. - 46.
 In another test, Eric was given an unidentified pill to swallow.
 After being exposed to what he much later learned was EA 1476, he remembers being delirious, arms and legs flailing, unable to stand or walk and crawling to the water fountain to drink, falling, and being ordered to void in jars.
 As a result of another exposure, Eric lost consciousness for approximately three days, had an extremely low blood pressure, and suffered severe hallucinations.
 His exposures record contains lines doctored by a magic marker so that they cannot be read.
-He also has a reoccurring dream with an "out of body experience." - 44.
-Eric never received the Soldier's Medal or a special Congressional medal.
-In 1996 he petitioned the Army Board for Correction of Military Records for an Army Commendation Medal for his Edgewood service, and he also applied to the Army Awards branch.
-Each time, his application was denied.
-Although Eric received a letter of commendation for his Edgewood service, he never received the medal that he was promised. - 45.
+He also has a reoccurring dream with an "out of body experience." - 47.
 To this day, Eric continues to have flashbacks of his nightmares, and received a dual diagnosis of both PTSD and bipolar disorder.
 He is anxious and high strung.
 At times, he has been suicidal.
 Being confined in small spaces, such as an elevator, terrifies him because it reminds him of a gas chamber, and he finds himself planning escape routes for any building, store, or space he frequents.
 He is fixated on keeping doorways within view.
 Eric's list of physical ailments is long: he has heart problems; post-surgery for aneurisms in both legs; allergies; sinus issues; emphysema; gastro-intestinal disorders; hearing loss; tinnitus; vestibular dysfunction; brain ischemia; and spinal degeneration.
 Notwithstanding these problems, Eric pursued a successful career as an optician.

-- 46. Due to the security non-disclosure, the warnings that his Edgewood experience was top-secret, and the threats of punishment for telling his tale, Eric did not seek medical attention for many of his ailments until around 1997, when he sought care from VA doctors.
+- 48. Due to the security non-disclosure, the warnings that his Edgewood experience was top-secret, and the threats of punishment for telling his tale, Eric did not seek medical attention for many of his ailments until around 1997, when he sought care from VA doctors.
 Even then, he kept secret the details of his Edgewood past.
 More recently, Eric's physicians were able to link certain of his ailments and problems to the agents to which he was unwittingly exposed at Edgewood.
-The Social Security Administration has found Eric to be disabled, and the VA also found that Eric was 100% disabled based upon the VA's rating schedule, a portion of which was attributable to his service at Edgewood. - 47.
+The Social Security Administration has found Eric to be disabled, and the VA also found that Eric was 100% disabled based upon the VA's rating schedule, a portion of which was attributable to his service at Edgewood. - 49.
 In 2002, Eric underwent an occupational and environmental medicine health and safety exam offered by the VA.
-The VA told him that his exposures at Edgewood did not produce any long-term health impacts.
+The VA told him that his exposures at Edgewood did not produce any long-term health impacts, but also stated that the agents he had been exposed to had not been well studied or remained classified, and that this precluded further assessment.
 In 2006, Eric received a letter from the VA offering him the opportunity to undertake another health examination as a follow-up to his Edgewood service.
 Eric took a copy of the letter to his local VA eligibility office in West Haven, Connecticut.
 However, the VA Eligibility Technician told Eric that they knew nothing about any such offer.